shenfe/puppeteer-service/README.md

-# phantom-service
+# puppeteer-service

 (IN DEVELOPMENT...)

-Make phantomjs run as a service.
+Make puppeteer run as a service.

 ## API